 Why use Slack Connect?

-For the most part, working in channels or exchanging direct messages will look and feel just like the Slack you’re already used to but have people from different companies inside.
-Everyone can discuss work, share files, and drive business results in a shared space.
+For the most part, working in channels or exchanging direct messages will look and feel just like the Slack you’re already used to.
+But in Slack Connect, you’ll be communicating with stakeholders from different companies.
+Everyone can discuss work, share files and drive business results in a shared space.

 Thousands of companies already connect and collaborate in Slack Connect

 We hear back from our customers that we’re like an extension of their team, and part of that feeling definitely comes from the fact that we use Slack.